 Background

 Lower limb orthoses (LLOs) are external leg braces designed to improve or maintain mobility in individuals with a variety of conditions affecting lower limb function.
-Despite the recognized benefits of LLOs, there is limited evidence measuring their comparative effectiveness.1,2 In a prior study, orthotists reported that time constraints and the lack of instruments designed for LLO users were significant barriers to routine patient mobility outcomes measurement.2
+Despite the recognized benefits of LLOs, orthotists infrequently evaluate their effectiveness by measuring patients’ mobility outcomes.1,2 In a prior study, orthotists reported that time constraints and the lack of instruments designed for LLO users were major barriers to routine outcomes measurement.2

-Patient-reported outcome measures (PROMs) can provide insights into important aspects of a LLO user’s mobility and selecting and assessing the effectiveness of LLOs.
-This study conducted by the Hanger Institute for Clinical Research and Education in partnership with the University of Washington aimed to create a population-specific item bank for measuring the mobility of LLO users.
-The set of final calibrated items, termed the Orthotic Patient-Reported Outcomes—Mobility (OPRO-M) item bank, was evaluated for initial evidence of convergent, divergent, and known groups’ construct validity.
-OPRO-M was strongly correlated with existing PROMs designed to measure aspects of physical function.
+Patient-reported outcome measures (PROMs) can provide insights into important aspects of a LLO user’s mobility and help clincians assess the effectiveness of orthoses.
+This study conducted by the Hanger Institute for Clinical Research and Education and the University of Washington aimed to create a population-specific item bank for measuring the mobility of LLO users.
+The resulting questionnaire, the Orthotic Patient-Reported Outcomes—Mobility (OPRO-M), was evaluated for convergent, divergent, and known groups’ construct validity.
+The OPRO-M was also found to correlate strongly with existing PROMs designed to measure aspects of physical function.

 Results from this study indicate that OPRO-M can effectively measure the mobility of LLO users.
 This illustrates the opportunity to successfully quantify clinical intervention and identify where possible improvements can be made.
 As a result, several versions of the instrument are now available to the field to incorporate into clinical practice and research studies.